Reduce, Reuse, Recycle, Rot

 - Junk Mail: Nearly 100 million trees get used for junk mail in the United States every year.
 Visit Stop Waste’s Stop Junk Mail site to learn how you can save time and trees.

-- Old future, clothes, or other textiles: Check out organizations such as Usagain, Recycle Change, and Reuse Clothes and Shoes to find out where you can donate old items.
+- Old future, clothes, or other textiles: Check out organizations such as Usagain and Recycle Change to find out where you can donate old items.

 - Other items?
 Stop Waste offers a useful tool called Recycle Where, which allows you to search your item and location to find local places to recycle, reuse, or donate.